GSA/ficam-federation/_design/06_federation_protocols.md

 - The SAML Protocols, which are used to request assertions and artifacts.
 - SAML can be transported over HTTP or SOAP.

-SAML Assertions are encoded in an XML schema and can carry up to three types of statements:
+SAML Assertions are encoded in an XML schema and can carry these types of statements:

 - **_Authentication statements_** include information about the assertion issuer, the authenticated subscriber, validity period, and other authentication information.
 For example, an Authentication Assertion would state the subscriber “John” was authenticated using a password at 10:32pm on 06-06-2004.
 - **_Attribute statements_** contain specific additional characteristics related to the subscriber.
 For example, subject “John” is associated with attribute “Role” with value “Manager”.
-- **_Authorization statements_** identify the resources the subscriber has permission to access.
-These resources may include specific devices, files, and information on specific web servers.
-For example, subject “John” for action “Read” on “Webserver1002” given evidence “Role”.

 ## iGov For OAuth2